Helping young patients understand their healthcare

 Where it all began

-In 2013, Malcolm Robinson, a biomedical scientist in blood transfusion at Western Sussex NHS Hospitals Foundation Trust, was asked to give a tour of his laboratory to seven-year-old Harvey Baldwin.
-Harvey was receiving treatment for leukaemia at Worthing Hospital and was curious to know what happened to his blood samples.
+In 2013, Malcolm Robinson, a biomedical scientist in blood transfusion at Western Sussex NHS Hospitals Foundation Trust, was asked to give a tour of his laboratory to seven year old Harvey Baldwin.
+Harvey, receiving treatment for leukaemia at Worthing Hospital, was curious to know exactly what happened to his blood samples.

 In Harvey’s memory